robsonoduarte/javaee-cdi/cdi-decorator-pattern/README.md

 Decorator pattern with CDI
 ==============

-* project for studies about CDI specification.
+* project for studies about CDI specification to pattern.

      --------------------------------------------
   >  This project we will study how use Decorator pattern with CDI